Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Method

 The rule-based classifier is designed in two stages.
 In the first stage, each profile is classified independently using thresholds on profile statistics (mean, standard deviation, range) and peak characteristics (presence, prominence, width, and amplitude).
-Figure \ref{fig:fig5} should be revisited here to get an intuition of the characteristics of the 1D backscatter profiles and different profile types.
-A water label is assigned if the profile has low overall backscatter or lacks distinct peaks, including cases of low mean and variability, weak or absent centre peaks, or uniformly low peak prominence.
+Figure \ref{fig:temp_example} should be revisited here to get an intuition of the characteristics of the 1D backscatter profiles and different profile types.
+A water label is assigned if the profile has low overall backscatter or lacks distinct peaks, including cases of low mean and variability, weak or absent center peaks, or uniformly low peak prominence.
 A mooring / active construction label would indicate the presence of a larger construction vessel or maintenance vessel, for which we assume strong and broad backscatter profiles.
-This label is assigned when broad peaks or high dynamic range indicate strong but spatially diffuse responses, or when low variance appears together with high mean backscatter.
-A deployed turbine label is assigned when a pronounced centre peak and a valid layover peak are present with sufficient amplitude and prominence.
-An unclear label is assigned to profiles with elevated side peaks that do not satisfy any of the preceding criteria, while a turbine foundation label is assigned when a sufficiently prominent centre peak is present and no earlier rule applies.
+This label is assigned when broad peaks or high dynamic range indicate strong but spatially diffuse responses, or when low variance coincides with high mean backscatter.
+A deployed turbine label is assigned when a pronounced center peak and a valid layover peak are present with sufficient amplitude and prominence.
+An unclear label is assigned to profiles with elevated side peaks that do not satisfy any of the preceding criteria, while a turbine foundation label is assigned when a sufficiently prominent center peak is present and no earlier rule applies.
 All remaining profiles default to unclear after this first stage.

 In the second stage, labels are refined using sequential context.
-First, a smoothing operation is performed by applying a moving window with an adaptive kernel that ignores transient labels (unclear, vessel, mooring) when determining effective neighbours.
-Targeted passes correct isolated non-water profiles flanked by water and enforce local consistency by relabelling profiles that disagree with two agreeing neighbours, except for vessel labels, which are preserved.
-Next, profiles still labelled unclear are reevaluated using relaxed peak-based criteria to resolve ambiguities between mooring / active construction and turbine foundation classes.
+First, a smoothing operation is performed by applying a moving window along the chronologically ordered class labels of the first stage with an adaptive kernel that ignores transient labels (unclear, vessel, mooring) when determining effective neighbors.
+Targeted passes correct isolated non-water profiles flanked by water and enforce local consistency by relabeling profiles that disagree with two agreeing neighbors, except for vessel labels, which are preserved.
+Next, profiles still labeled unclear are reevaluated using relaxed peak-based criteria to resolve ambiguities between mooring / active construction and turbine foundation classes.
 The smoothing step is then repeated to propagate updated labels.